iasmini/contact-scraper/README.md

 `region` is the [region](https://github.com/daviddrysdale/python-phonenumbers/tree/dev/python/phonenumbers/shortdata) you wish to validate numbers against, most of NA uses "US" region validation.

 `max_results` is the maximum number of unique URLs that contain either emails or phone numbers you\'d like to receive.
+Must be an integer greater than 0.

 Results get written as a list of JSON objects in output.json